Adeey/graphql-php/README.md

 ];

 $filteringArguments = [
-    'format' => 'ALL', // if you want write enum values you need to write it uppercase 'filter' => [
+    'format' => new Enum('ALL'), // if you want write enum values you need to use Enum class 'filter' => [
         'activeUsers' => true,
         'userIds' => [1,2]